Come Around (Sing It Loud album)

-Come Around is the debut studio album from Minneapolis, Minnesota pop rock band Sing It Loud.
+Come Around is the debut studio album from American pop rock band Sing It Loud.
 It was released on Epitaph Records on September 23, 2008.
 The band toured with Valencia in August and September 2008, prior to their own headlining tour, and then a supporting slot for Cobra Starship until November 2008.
 On April 21, 2009, a music video was released for "Don't Save Me".
 Between June and August 2009, the band appeared on the Warped Tour.